 For the first time in the history of EOS, EOS will be taken to a new level of security and security of its tokens.
-Each token will vest 10 million tokens per year for a 10 year period with 10 millions tokens for each year.
+Each token will vest 10 million tokens per year for a 10 year period with 10 million tokens for each year.
 You can keep your EOS tokens in multiple crypto wallets including Ethereum Wallet, MyEtherWallet, and MetaMask, or trade them on exchanges like Bitfinex and YoBit.
-According to the Ethereum Foundation’s CEO, the potential of the EOS appears to be huge, since it aims to address the problems related to the standard blockchain – based networks.
+According to the Ethereum Foundation’s CEO, the potential of the EOS appears to be huge, since it aims to address the problems related to the standard blockchain-based networks.

-However, there’s still the possibility that this conceptual initiative may not bear the fruit we expect. and however, it’s a conceptual initiatives that may or may not bear expected fruit.
+However, there’s still the possibility that this conceptual initiative may not bear the fruit we expect. and however, it’s a conceptual initiative that may or may not bear the expected fruit.

 Best EOS Exchange

 ✔️ Advanced trading tools